vcaixeta/netoops/README.md

 # netoops
-Pieces of Code for when I forget everything that I learned...again.
+Notes and pieces of Code for when I forget everything that I learned...again.